Hermit a no-show at disputed woodlot hearing, faces fines

 David Lidstone, who just turned 82, failed to show up for a contempt of court hearing Thursday in his tug-of-war with a Vermont landowner over a patch of forest near the Merrimack River that he’s called home for 27 years before his cabin burned down in an accidental fire.

-Given his history of not appearing at hearings until he’s arrested, a judge on Thursday interpreted Lidstone’s no-show as a “seemingly deliberate” move and imposed costs to cover some of Giles’ expenses.
+Given his history of not appearing at hearings until he’s arrested, a judge on Thursday interpreted Lidstone’s no-show as a “seemingly deliberate” move and imposed costs to cover some of the landowner’s expenses.
 He said Lidstone would face a $500-a-day fine if he doesn’t leave the woodlot by April 11.

 “I am not sure why he missed it,” said Jodie Gedeon, a kayaker who befriended Lidstone years ago.
-A call to Lidstone’s phone number could not be completed Thursday.
+A phone message was left for Lidstone.

 A judge issued an injunction in 2017 for “River Dave” — as Lidstone is known — to leave after the landowner, Leonard Giles, sued him.
 But there have been delays in the case: Besides the pandemic, Lidstone hasn’t always shown up for court and he’s been in and out of jail as he resisted the injunction.